Qintarra/JMeter/test_scripts/README.md

 - copy them and paste them to the *Thread Group* by right-clicking on it
 - now you can delete the *HTTP(S)Test Script Recorder* to tidy up a test a little bit
 - add a listener *View Results Tree* to the *Thread Group*
+- replay the test script by clicking the *run* button